Features

 pnpm install --frozen-lockfile &&

-CI=1 NODE_OPTIONS=--max-old-space-size=4096
+CI=1 NODE_OPTIONS=--max-old-space-size=4096 pnpm test

 stop: always

-crabbox job run --dry-run openclaw-wsl2
+crabbox job run --dry-run test-live

-crabbox job run openclaw-wsl2
+crabbox job run test-live

-crabbox job run --id blue-lobster openclaw-wsl2
+crabbox job run --id swift-crab test-live

 #Lifecycle

-2. actions hydrate runs when hydrate.actions: true.
+2. actions hydrate runs when hydrate.actions: true and --no-hydrate is not

-3. run syncs the local checkout and executes the configured command.
+4. run syncs the local checkout and executes the configured command.

-4. stop runs according to the stop policy.
+5. stop runs according to the stop policy.

-#Config Fields
+#Config fields

 provider: aws